 What is Lamictal?

-The extended-release form of lamotrigine (Lamictal XR) is for use only in adults and children who are at least 13 years old.
+Extended-release Lamictal XR is for use only in adults and children who are at least 13 years old.

-Before taking Lamictal
+Before taking this medicine

 You should not take Lamictal if you are allergic to lamotrigine.